Flotomate/product_docs/source/knowledge-management/authoring-an-article-faq.rst

         i. **Public**: The Article/FAQ is visible to everyone on both the Customer and Technician Portal.
 On the Customer Portal, anyone can view the Article/FAQ without logged in.

-        ii. **Within Customer Portal**: The Article/FAQ is visible on the Customer Portal to log in users and the Technician Portal.

-        iii. **Within Technician Portal**: As the name suggests, the Article/FAQ is visible only on the Technician Porta to log in users.
+Learn more about :ref:`public view permission`.

+        ii. **Private**: The Article/FAQ will be visible to the owner and the super-admin by default.
+The owner can set a different read permission if he/she wants.
+Learn more about :ref:`private view permission`.

     c. **Tags**: Here you add tags to the Article/FAQ.
 Using tags, you can add keywords to make it more searchable.